CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 Optional:

-2.2.3.1.0.sec=Section {Annex.3.2.2(c).Xnum} of the Disclosure Schedule sets forth the capitalization of the Company immediately following the Initial Closing including the number of shares of the following:

-2.2.3.1.1.sec=issued and outstanding Common Stock, including, with respect to restricted Common Stock, vesting schedule and repurchase price;

-2.2.3.1.2.sec=outstanding stock options, including vesting schedule and exercise price;

-2.2.3.1.3.sec=shares of Common Stock reserved for future award grants under the Stock Plan;

-2.2.3.1.4.sec=each series of Preferred Stock; and

-2.2.3.1.5.sec=warrants or stock purchase rights, if any.

-2.2.3.1.=[G/Z/ol-i/s5]

-2.2.3.2.0.sec=Except for

-2.2.3.2.1.sec=the conversion privileges of the Shares to be issued under this Agreement,

-2.2.3.2.2.sec=the rights provided in Section {4.Xnum} of the Investors’ Rights Agreement, and

-2.2.3.2.3.sec=the securities and rights described in Sections {2.2(a)(ii).Xnum} and {2.2(b).Xnum} of this Agreement and Section {Annex.3.2.2(c).Xnum} of the Disclosure Schedule,

-2.2.3.2.00.sec=there are no outstanding options, warrants, rights (including conversion or preemptive rights and rights of first refusal or similar rights) or agreements, orally or in writing, to purchase or acquire from the Company any shares of Common Stock or Series A Preferred Stock, or any securities convertible into or exchangeable for shares of Common Stock or Series A Preferred Stock.
+2.2.3.sec=Section {Annex.3.2.2(c).Xnum} of the Disclosure Schedule sets forth the capitalization of the Company immediately following the Initial Closing including the number of shares of the following: (i) issued and outstanding Common Stock, including, with respect to restricted Common Stock, vesting schedule and repurchase price; (ii) outstanding stock options, including vesting schedule and exercise price; (iii) shares of Common Stock reserved for future award grants under the Stock Plan; (iv) each series of Preferred Stock; and (v) warrants or stock purchase rights, if any.]
+Except for (A) the conversion privileges of the Shares to be issued under this Agreement, (B) the rights provided in Section {4.Xnum} of the Investors’ Rights Agreement, and (C) the securities and rights described in Sections {2.2(a)(ii).Xnum} and {2.2(b).Xnum} of this Agreement and Section {Annex.3.2.2(c).Xnum} of the Disclosure Schedule, there are no outstanding options, warrants, rights (including conversion or preemptive rights and rights of first refusal or similar rights) or agreements, orally or in writing, to purchase or acquire from the Company any shares of Common Stock or Series A Preferred Stock, or any securities convertible into or exchangeable for shares of Common Stock or Series A Preferred Stock.
+All outstanding shares of the Company’s Common Stock and all shares of the Company’s Common Stock underlying outstanding options are subject to (i) a right of first refusal in favor of the Company upon any proposed transfer (other than transfers for estate planning purposes); and (ii) a lock-up or market standoff agreement of not less than one hundred eighty (180) days following the Company’s initial public offering pursuant to a registration statement filed with the Securities and Exchange Commission under the Securities Act.

-2.2.3.2.=[G/Z/ol-AA/s3]

-2.2.3.3.0.sec=All outstanding shares of the Company’s Common Stock and all shares of the Company’s Common Stock underlying outstanding options are subject to

-2.2.3.3.1.sec=a right of first refusal in favor of the Company upon any proposed transfer (other than transfers for estate planning purposes); and

-2.2.3.3.2.sec=a lock-up or market standoff agreement of not less than one hundred eighty (180) days following the Company’s initial public offering pursuant to a registration statement filed with the Securities and Exchange Commission under the Securities Act.

-2.2.3.3.=[G/Z/ol-i/s2]

-2.2.3.=[G/Z/paras/s3]

 2.2.4.sec=None of the Company’s stock purchase agreements or stock option documents contains a provision for acceleration of vesting (or lapse of a repurchase right) or other changes in the vesting provisions or other terms of such agreement or understanding upon the occurrence of any event or combination of events, including, without limitation, in the case where the Company’s Stock Plan is not assumed in an acquisition.
 The Company has never adjusted or amended the exercise price of any stock options previously awarded, whether through amendment, cancellation, replacement grant, repricing, or any other means.
 Except as set forth in the Restated Certificate, the Company has no obligation (contingent or otherwise) to purchase or redeem any of its capital stock.